INTO THE YONDER

 What to know: Summit view, rock scramble, kids 12+

-About this trail: A member of the Virginia triple crown ( McAfee knob and Tinker Cliffs), the most unique of the three is happy to share its fall season view with you.
-This trail system is short at just 4.4 miles but its a worker bee with its rock scrambles and steadfast ascent of Cove Mountain.
+About this trail: A member of the Virginia triple crown (along with McAfee knob and Tinker Cliffs), the most unique of the three is happy to share its fall season view with you.
+This trail system is short at just 4.4 miles but it's a worker bee with its rock scrambles and steadfast ascent of Cove Mountain.
 And the name Dragon Tooth? it too is a summit feature as a towering spire of quartzite which shuttles skyward for hikers who so choose to adventure up.
 Fall hikers are treated to endless views of the Catawba valley and one of Virginia's finest hikes to boast about.

 Explore Dragons Tooth